That Hamilton Woman-1941

 Grade: B+

-Abacus: Small Enough to Jail (2017) is a compelling documentary that received a fair amount of notice after earning an Academy Award nomination.
+Abacus: Small Enough to Jail (2017) is a compelling documentary that received considerable attention after earning an Academy Award nomination.

-The straightforward story never dulls nor drags, but rather stays on point by telling a gripping courtroom-style legal thriller of a Chinese family’s struggle to keep their small banking business from criminal prosecution.
+The straightforward story never dulls or drags.
+It stays on point by telling a gripping courtroom-style legal thriller about a Chinese family’s struggle to keep their small banking business from criminal prosecution.

-Since then the family has set up roots in downtown New York City launching a community-style bank to help people living and working in the Chinatown section.
-The bank had come to be tremendously popular and culturally centered as a way to help struggling neighbors and their business has thrived.
+Since then, the family has set up roots in downtown New York City, launching a community-style bank to help people living and working in the Chinatown section.

-The Abacus Federal Savings Bank became the only bank to face criminal charges following the mortgage crisis in 2009.
+The Abacus Federal Savings Bank became the only one to face criminal charges following the mortgage crisis in 2009.

-I found Abacus: Small Enough to Jail to move along quite smoothly and at a quick pace.
-The documentary mainly focuses on the Sung’s- all very driven people.
+I found Abacus: Small Enough to Jail to move along quite smoothly and quickly.
+The documentary mainly focuses on the Sungs, who are all very driven people.

-They reside in upscale Greenwich, Connecticut, and consist of the mother and father and three grown daughters in their twenties and thirties.
-The daughters are highly intelligent and the entire family is intensely loyal to each other and their business despite scenes showing them bicker over trial strategies and take out lunch.
+They reside in upscale Greenwich, Connecticut, and consist of a mother and father and three grown daughters in their twenties and thirties.
+The daughters are brilliant, and the entire family is intensely loyal to each other and their business despite scenes showing them bickering over trial strategies and takeout lunches.

-It is tough to imagine anyone rooting for a bank, but that is exactly the result.
+It is tough to imagine anyone rooting for a bank, but that is the result.

 Heartbreaking is a scene containing footage of at least a dozen or so Chinese bank employees being led to processing all chained together- chain gang style.
-This scene, shown relatively early on in the documentary, cemented my support for the Sung’s.
+This scene, shown relatively early in the documentary, cemented my support for the Sungs.

-The key element here and the main point of the story is that wrongdoing was committed, but the question asked is if the Sung’s had knowledge of a few of their employee’s shenanigans and I truly think not.
+The key element here and the main point of the story is that wrongdoing was committed, but the question asked is whether the Sungs knew about a few of their employees’ shenanigans, and I truly think not.

 As the documentary explains, the jury had extreme difficulty reaching a concrete decision, which is why the trial dragged on and on.
-All the while I asked myself, “If the large banks were bailed out with no prosecutions whatsoever why should a mom and pop bank be targeted?”
+I asked myself, “If the large banks were bailed out with no prosecutions whatsoever, why should a mom-and-pop bank be targeted?”

-Steve James creates an unexpectedly fast-paced piece, tough to do with dry financials, spreadsheets, and other banking type particulars, but that is just what he does.
+Steve James creates an unexpectedly fast-paced piece.
+It is tough to do with dry financials, spreadsheets, and other banking-type particulars, but that is just what he does.

-Objectively presenting the facts on both sides and offering a multitude of interviews and courtroom drawings, Abacus: Small Enough to Jail (2017) is a treat to view and captures a terrible time in United States history and how the undertones of racism still exist.
+Objectively presenting the facts on both sides and offering many interviews and courtroom drawings, Abacus: Small Enough to Jail (2017) is a treat to view and captures a terrible time in United States history and how the undertones of racism still exist.

 Oscar Nominations: Best Documentary-Feature